8 Ideas for a Family Lent 2022

-Here are eight fresh ideas for your family’s second pandemic Lent
+Here are eight fresh ideas for your family’s third pandemic Lent

-So here are eight fresh ideas for your family’s second pandemic Lent.
+So here are eight fresh ideas for your family’s third pandemic Lent.

 1. Ask Forgiveness